 Impetigo is a fairly mild but highly contagious disease.
 Symptoms include:

-- one or more pus-filled blisters that can burst easily.
-When popped, the blisters leave behind a red, raw remainder.
+- One or more pus-filled blisters that can burst easily and leave behind red, raw skin

 In cases of impetigo caused by staph bacteria, symptoms include reddish skin surrounding red blisters that are full of clear liquid or pus that eventually will look cloudy.
 These blisters can easily burst and leak.
 Once broken, there is a raw, shiny area that will scab over with a light yellow/brown crust.